M0hanrajp/edgex-native-build/README.md

 If your tasks require you to edit multiple codes, build, and execute them simultaneously, please follow the instructions below.

 ---
-## EdgeX Foundry Services Management

-This Makefile provides a set of commands to manage various EdgeX Foundry services.
-It includes commands to start and stop services such as Consul, core services, support services, and more.

 ### Prerequisites